 The HTS-1000 sensor enables fiber optic temperature measurements up to 1000 °C. In addition to the traditional benefits of fiber optic sensors, including immunity to electromagnetic interference, better environmental stability and enhanced remote sensing as compared to traditional electronic sensors, the HTS-1000 extends these benefits to ultra-high temperature applications, ranging from turbine engine test and development to refinery process monitoring and control.
-Microwave environments can be accommodated with an all glass sensor.
+Microwave environments can be accommodated with an all-glass sensor housing.

-The HTS-1000 sensor is used in conjunction with fiber optic interrogators and is now fully integrated with the Micron Optics interrogator, sm125, or the National Instruments equivalent NI PXIe-4844,that we typically use to read out the sensor.
+The HTS-1000 sensor is used in conjunction with fiber optic interrogators and is fully integrated with Micron Optics interrogators si155, and si255.

 The HTS-1000 is based on Chiral Photonics’ chiral diffraction grating, fabricated by twisting a fiber as it is passed through a miniature heat zone to produce a distinct dip in the transmission spectrum.
 The spectral position of the dip in this chiral fiber changes with temperature allowing it to be used as a temperature sensor.